Dance Program Audition Procedures

 Dance Minor students DO NOT need to participate in an audition.

-Please bring all required forms and DVD on the day of your audition/interview.
+Please bring all required forms on the day of your audition/interview.

-Campus Tours are scheduled through University admissions.
-You can contact them at 310.338.7602 or email@example.com.
+Campus Tours are scheduled through Undergraduate Admission.
+You can schedule a campus tour here or contact them at 310-338-7602 or email@example.com.
 We strongly recommend that you schedule a campus tour on a separate day from your audition.
 Auditions/Interviews often take a full day.

 The audition schedule will be available beginning in September, for both Fall and Spring semesters.